mocs524/greybus-spec/source/special.rst

 Greybus Firmware Ready to Boot Response
 """""""""""""""""""""""""""""""""""""""

-If the AP permits the module to boot in its current status, the Greybus Firmware Ready to Boot response message shall have no payload.
-In the case that the AP forbids the module from booting, it shall signal an error in the status byte of the response message's header.
+<GYBS.R.0218.001>If the AP permits the module to boot in its current status,
+the Greybus Firmware Ready to Boot response message shall have no payload.</GYBS.R.0218.001>  <GYBS.R.0219.001>In the case that the AP forbids the module from booting, it shall signal an error in the status byte of the response message's header.</GYBS.R.0219.001>